IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 ```
 - For more detailed information on Control Files, you can refer to the [PostgreSQL documentation on Control Files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11).

-#### Explanation of the Control File:
-- `comment = 'A simple PostgreSQL extension using PL/Python3U.'`: This line provides a brief description or comment about the extension.
-- `default_version = '1.0.0'`: This line specifies the default version of the extension.
-- `relocatable = true`: This line indicates that the extension is relocatable, allowing it to be moved to a different location.

 ### Step 4: Create the Makefile (Makefile)

-Create a file named "Makefile" in the "pg_py_ext" directory with the following content:
+- Create a file named "Makefile" in the "pg_py_ext" directory with the following content:

 ```makefile
 # Makefile for pg_py_ext